truckeerobotics/.github/profile/README.md

 ## Truckee Robotics Github Page 👋

-🙋‍♀️ This is the official github group for the Truckee Robotics Team (20285)
+🙋‍♀️ This is the official GitHub group for the Truckee Robotics Club 🍿 Currently competing in FTC 2023
-🧙 Our teams website is [truckeerobotics.com](https://truckeerobotics.com/)
-🍿 We'll see you guys out on the field during FTC 2022!
+🙌 Upcoming projects:
+1. Gas go-kart
+2. Gas scooter
+3. FTC Simulation

+✌️You can contact us at truckeerobotics@gmail.com